There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 What is the Best Time to Drink Water

-- Weight gain which may likely lead to obesity if not given proper considerations.
+1. Weight gain may likely lead to obesity if not given proper consideration.

-It is recommended to take one to two glasses of water before sleeping bed.
+It is recommended to take one to two glasses of water before sleeping in bed.

 Benefits of Drinking Water Before Bed